brontosaurusrex/brontosaurusrex.github.io/_posts/2017-08-07-i-don-t-care-public-license-idcpl.md

     Yes you can.

-Example: This Work is published under YYC0: Yes You Can 0 license.
+Example: This Work is published under 'Yes You Can 0' license.

 ## YYC1